-Five of the ERI properties immediately adjoin Evolving Gold Corporation's ("EVG") Rattlesnake Hills property where significant gold mineralization has been discovered at the North Stock Target and Antelope Target.
-ERI's most prospective properties are located between 1.7 and 4.0 kilometres from the North Stock Target area on the EVG property.
-Endurance's BC property immediately adjoins and is about 500 meters north of EVG's Bald Mountain drill target which has returned chip samples of 7.45 gpt Au, 5.17 gpt Au, and 3.97 gpt Au.
-Endurance's UTN property is less than 1 kilometer east of EVG's Growler Prospect which has returned chip samples up to 3.1 gpt Au (see EVG website).
+The ERI properties and recently optioned mineral claims immediately adjoin Evolving Gold Corporation's ("EVG") Rattlesnake Hills property where significant gold mineralization has been discovered at the North Stock Target and Antelope Target.
+ERI's properties are within 1.0 kilometre of the North Stock Target area on the EVG property.
+In the northern part of the district, one of the Endurance properties immediately adjoins and is about 200 meters east of EVG's Bald Mountain drill target which has returned chip samples of 7.45 gpt Au, 5.17 gpt Au, and 3.97 gpt Au (see EVG website.
+On the western part of the district one of Endurance's properties is less than 400 meters east of EVG's Growler Prospect which has returned chip samples up to 3.1 gpt Au.

 The geologic setting of the Endurance properties and the EVG discovery are similar to large scale alkalic intrusive hosted gold deposits within the Rocky Mountain alkalic gold province that includes Cripple Creek in Colorado.
 The Cripple Creek District has produced 21 million ounces of gold to date.

-The Endurance properties were targeted to cover areas underlain by Tertiary phonolite (alkalic) intrusions, emplaced into Precambrian aged metavolcanics.
+The combined Endurance properties were targeted to cover areas underlain by Tertiary phonolite (alkalic) intrusions, emplaced into Precambrian aged metavolcanics.
 This geological environment is identical to that hosting Evolving Gold's North Stock and Antelope Basin discoveries, where gold mineralization occurs in brecciated zones within and adjacent to the alkalic intrusions, and extends into the surrounding schists of the Precambrian country rock.